uscvex/RobotCode/TurningPoint/README.md

 > prosv5 make all --> compiles everything

->prosv5 upload --> uploads to controller
+>prosv5 upload --> uploads to robot